-He walked in, rather sheepishly just about then, and she expressed her opinion in words that were curt, clear, and very much to the point.
+He walked in, rather sheepishly, just about then, and she expressed her opinion in words that were curt, sincerity in his voice-

+clear, and very much to the point.

-"I'm really awfully sorry," he said, "but one of those office crises came up at the last minute and I had to settle it before I could get away.
+"I'm really awfully sorry," he said,

+"but one of those office crises came up at the last minute and I had to settle it before I could get away.
 Won't you forgive me?"

-Perhaps, if she hadn't looked up into his eyes at that moment-perhaps if he hadn't such warmth and sincerity in his voiceso, Alice certainly wasn't in a forgiving mood, but somehow she did agree to carry out the rest of the evening as they had planned.
+Perhaps, if she hadn't looked up into his eyes at that moment-perhaps if he hadn't such warmth and

+Even so, Alice certainly wasn't in forgiving mood, but somehow she did agree to carry out the rest of the evening as they had planned.
 And, oddly, by the time dawn rolled around, the friendship and affection they had built up between them in the past eight months since they had met was restored.
 It was then that they both knew they were in love with one another.

-PERHAPS. too, it was that night that made them realize that if their love was to last, the demands of their careers would have to be taken into consideration.
-For months, they distinguished the consideration of the construction of the constructio cussed marriage-a little apprehensively, for they knew they could have no normal married life.
-They were both too busy, and their hours were too irregular.
-But they looked at the problem from all sides, and when they finally did decide on marriage, the outlines of their life together were saw, rather a strange sort of marriage.
-Strange-but perfect, too, because it is perfectly adapted to the kind of life Alice and Burke lead.
+PERHAPS, too, it was that night that made them realize that if their love was to last, the demands of their careers would have to be taken into consideration.
+For months, they discussed marriage-a little apprehensively, for they knew they could have no normal married life.
+They were no normal married life. both too busy, and their hours were too irregular.
+But they looked at the problem from all sides, and when they finally did decide on marriage, the outlines of their life together were all established.

+They were married quietly, without fuss or feathers, at City Hall.
+It is, as Burke and Alice both foresaw, rather a strange sort of mar-riage.
+Strange-but perfect, too, be-cause it is perfectly adapted to the kind of life Alice and Burke lead.